GDPR Compliance

 3) Processors & sub-processors

 We maintain DPAs with our processors.
 They act on our documented instructions and implement appropriate measures.
-The list below reflects our current stack for the Sites.
+The list below reflects our current stack for the Site.

 4) Cookies & Consent Management

 We use Cookiebot (Usercentrics) as our CMP.
 By default, all non-essential tags and scripts are blocked.
-Tags are delivered via Cloudflare Gateway Tag Manager and will fire only when the corresponding Cookiebot category is granted.
+Tags are managed via Google Tag Manager and will fire only when the corresponding Cookiebot consent category is granted.
 You can change or withdraw your consent at any time via Change cookie preferences.

 Cookie categories & tag mapping